 Home Energy Audits

 The end goal in a home energy audit is to save energy and money and to make your home more comfortable.
-Some fixes to homes that are leaking energy include installing energy efficient lighting and appliances and creating sealed barriers around your house to minimize the air leaks.
+Some areas ECS will identify and make recommendations for homes that are leaking energy include installing energy efficient lighting and appliances and creating sealed barriers around your house to minimize the air leaks.
 Upgrading your home to become energy efficient can save anywhere from 5% to 30% on your energy bill.

-The home energy auditor begins on the outside of the house by looking for problems around the walls, joints and eaves.
-If everything is not tightly fit, then you are losing money.
+The home energy auditor begins on the outside of the house by looking for problems around the walls, joints, and eaves.
+If everything is not a tight fit, you are losing money.
 A big part of the audit is checking the insulation.
-The insulation needs to be correctly and evenly installed between all areas of the house frame.
+The insulation needs to be correctly and evenly installed between all areas of the house frame for optimum efficiency.

 The next step is checking the holes where the electrical lines pass through.
 If they are not properly sealed, then they are leaking and losing energy.
 Likewise, your furnace and water heater should be checked to make sure they are not wasting energy as well.
-Furnaces tend to lose efficiency as they get older, and it may cost you more to keep your current one running rather than to buy a new one.
+Furnaces tend to lose efficiency as they get older, and it may cost more money to keep your current furnace running rather than to buy a new one.
 However, sometimes it is just the filter.
 The auditor will check that for you.
-Along with furnaces, water heaters, too, may not be entirely efficient as they get older.
-They should also be insulated or they are losing energy.
+Along with furnaces, water heaters may not be as efficient as they get older, and should also be insulated, or they are losing energy.

 The auditor will then check the ductwork.
 The ducts should be a tight fit.
-If a screwdriver can fit into the hole, then there is energy being wasted.
+If a screwdriver can fit into the hole, there is energy slipping through the cracks.

 The next step is the blower door test.
 All the windows, doors, and anything that lets air in need to closed.
-A special fan will then depressurize the house.
-This will cause all air to be sucked out of the house, allowing outside air to rush into openings that you did not know about.
+A special fan will depressurize the house, and cause all the air to be sucked out of the house, allowing outside air to rush into openings that you were not aware of.
 With an infrared camera, leaks are easy to spot.

 The home energy audit is designed to find the places where there is energy escaping from your home.
-Once these are found, you can work on getting them fixed and start saving energy every month!
+Once these areas are identified, you can work on getting them fixed and start saving energy and money every month!
 Call North Georgia Replacement Windows today to learn more about home energy audits and find out what we can do to help make your home more energy efficient.